-County shall have the option to modify performance measures, goals, and targets by written notice and agreement of Contractor.
+- C. County shall have the option to modify performance measures, goals, and targets by written notice.
 County shall give Contractor advance notice of any modifications and will also discuss changes with Contractor.

-2) Metrics to be reported
+Additional metrics to be reported: - 1) Mobile dumping pilot - Number of people who utilized mobile dumping pilot at each session/event.
+Of those, percent already receiving outreach services, percent already receiving case management services, and percent receiving neither. - b) Additional metrics on the pilot to determine efficacy and outcomes.